eugli/accents/README.md

 *This version does not work on Google Docs and Gmail.
 We might have a fix soon, or not.*

 ## Installation
-You can download it [here.](https://chrome.google.com/webstore/detail/accents-spanish-portugues/laiognlohmgkmlfchcclnjnafgeinnpg)
+You can download it [here.](https://chrome.google.com/webstore/detail/accents-spanish-portugues/laiognlohmgkmlfchcclnjnafgeinnpg) Enjoy!
-Use at your own discretion!

 ## Usage
 1. Hold down a key when typing and wait for the pop-up to appear.
 Try it with uppercase letters, punctuation marks, and other symbols too.